MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 The following points are what AfterWords will not do:

 - AfterWords won't display user's information withinvthe application.
-- It would not do administartion pe=rocedures for the user.
+- It would not do administartion procedures for the user.
 - It won't dispose of a messagerie within the application, the user will need to have an e-mail address of there own.
 - Users can't organize funerals within the application.